m-Py/k-plus-anticlustering/Simulation_Study/CODEBOOK.md

 - skew_obj: A measure of the discrepancy in skewness (lower = better)
 - kur_obj: A measure of the discrepancy in kurtosis (lower = better)
 - cor_obj: A measure of the discrepancy in correlations (lower = better)

+For a thorough description of the computed objectives and the anticlustering methods, see the manuscript.